-The parish council, which celebrated its centenary in 1994, is the largest by population and area in Mole Valley and consists of three wards namely Beare Green, Capel and Coldharbour.
-The map below shows the whole parish outlined in red with the ward boundaries delineated in blue.
-This parish council should not be confused with the local PCC's of the same name which are ecclesiastical parishes and may well have different geographical boundaries to this civil one.
+The council celebrated its centenary in 1994 and is the largest parish by population and area in Mole Valley.
+It consists of three wards namely Beare Green, Capel and Coldharbour.
+This civil parish council should not be confused with local ecclesiastical parishes (PCC's) of the same name.
+This map shows the parish outlined in red with the ward boundaries delineated in blue.

 The council is responsible for the maintenance and insurance of land and property including public buildings, children's playgrounds and parcels of land, in all three wards.
 It is a consultee on all planning applications for the parish.
 Capel and Coldharbour village centres were designated as conservation areas in 1975.